Magallanesmapping321/php4chan/README.md

  * Changed some of the CSS
  * Added newline breaks
  * Added image functionality

- Here is what I plan on adding:
- * Improved security
- * Board/thread structure
- * Better visuals and HTML/CSS

 ## Run
  After cloning, in the main dir,\